-The registered address of the Company is: Hungary, H-1117 Budapest, Budafoki út 56.
+The registered address of the Company is: Hungary, 1112 Budapest, Boldizsár u 2.
+The Company moved headquarters during the reporting period from the previous address of 1117 Budapest, Budafoki út 56. to the above location.

 2. Basis of the compilation of the financial statements